Desktop47-02.jpg

 Photo of the San Miguel suite, courtesy of Hacienda San Angel Hotel

-Janice is gifted with an exquisite sense of style.
-Her demand for perfection and attention to detail is palpable in every corner of every room and through daily interactions with her hotel staff.
-A bit of an enigmatic character, she surrounds herself with an entourage of Maltese pups which only adds to San Angel's allure.
+Janice possessed an exquisite sense of style.
+Her demand for perfection and eye for detail were palpable in every corner of every room, and in her daily interactions with the hotel staff.
+A bit of an enigma, she was often accompanied by an entourage of Maltese pups—only adding to San Angel’s singular charm.

-We stayed in the San Miguel suite which boasts the type of panoramic ocean/hillside views to which Conde Nast Traveler must have been referring when stating “one need not feel guilty about never leaving the hotel during one’s entire stay."
+We stayed in the San Miguel Suite, which boasts the kind of panoramic ocean and hillside views Conde Nast Traveler must have had in mind when noting that “one need not feel guilty about never leaving the hotel during one’s entire stay.”

-Indeed, we only left the resort twice, and with a milestone anniversary on the horizon, we may very well return…with the wee ones in tow.
+Indeed, we only left the resort twice.
+With a milestone anniversary on the horizon, we may very well return — this time with the wee ones in tow.

 ¡Hasta la próxima!

-Banner photo at top: courtesy of Hacienda San Angel Hotel, all others Designs by Alina.
+Banner photo at top: courtesy of Hacienda San Angel Hotel.
+All others by Designs by Alina.

 Alina de Albergaria